برجاء الإنتظار ...

 Do not freeze.

-Keep the vaccine in the outer carton in order to protect from light.
+Keep the vaccine in the outer carton in order to protect it from the light.

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help to protect the environment.